Terry Jean Odom Donaldson -- Blackville

 BLACKVILLE -- Mrs. Terry Jean Odom Donaldson, 57, of 965 Oak Ave., passed Aug.
 20, 2022, at the Regional Medical Center, Orangeburg.

 The funeral will be held at 1 p.m., Saturday, Aug.
-27, 2022, at Honeyford Baptist Church Cemetery, Denmark.
+27, 2022, at Macedonia Baptist Church, Blackville, with burial in Honeyford Baptist Church Cemetery, Denmark.

 There will be no viewing for the public.